Pranay92/Competitve-JavaScript/README.md

 ### Memory (large numbers, large array)

 This includes programs like calculating factorial of a large number(say 1000) while in JavaScript if you try to calculate factorial above 170 it gives you infinity because it exceeds language's number limit

+This repository will have examples for the above mentioned areas and implementations through which we can overcome these limitations.

 ### Repo Structure